 It is common practice in switching regulator design to add a "zero" to the error amplifier compensation to increase loop phase margin.
-This zero is created in the external network in the form of a resistor ( $R{\text{C}}$ ) in series with the compensation capacitor.
+This zero is created in the external network in the form of a resistor ( $R_C$ ) in series with the compensation capacitor.
 Increasing the size of this resistor generally creates better and better loop stability, but there are two limitations on its value.
-First, the combination of output capacitor ESR and a large value for $R{\text{C}}$ may cause loop gain to stop rolling off altogether, creating a gain margin problem.
-An approximate formula for $R{\text{C}}$ where gain margin falls to zero is:
+First, the combination of output capacitor ESR and a large value for $R_C$ may cause loop gain to stop rolling off altogether, creating a gain margin problem.
+An approximate formula for $R_C$ where gain margin falls to zero is:

-$$R{C}(Loop Gain = 1) = \frac{V{OUT}}{(G{MP})(G{MA})(ESR)(1.21)}$$
+$R{C}(\text{Loop Gain} = 1) = \frac{V{OUT}}{(G{MP})(G{MA})(ESR)(1.21)}$

-$G{MP}$ = Transconductance of power stage = 1.5A/V

-$G{MA}$ = Error amplifier transconductance = 1(10-3)

-ESR = Output capacitor ESR

-1.21 = Reference voltage
+$G{MP}$ = Transconductance of power stage = 1.5A/V $G{MA}$ = Error amplifier transconductance = 1(10-3) ESR = Output capacitor ESR 1.21 = Reference voltage

-With $V{OUT}=5V$ and ESR = $0.1\Omega$ , a value of 27.5k for $R_C$ would yield zero gain margin, so this represents an upper limit.
+With $V{OUT} = 5V$ and ESR = $0.1\Omega$ , a value of 27.5k for RC would yield zero gain margin, so this represents an upper limit.
 There is a second limitation however which has nothing to do with theoretical small signal dynamics.
 This resistor sets high frequency gain of the error amplifier, including the gain at the switching frequency.
-If the switching frequency gain is high enough, an excessive amout of output ripple voltage will appear at the $V_C$ pin resulting in improper operation of the regulator.
-In a marginal case, subharmonic switching occurs, as evidenced by alternating pulse widths seen at the switch node.
+If switching frequency gain is high enough, output ripple voltage will appear at the VC pin with enough amplitude to muck up proper operation of the regulator.
+In the marginal case, subharmonic switching occurs, as evidenced by alternating pulse widths seen at the switch node.
 In more severe cases, the regulator squeals or hisses audibly even though the output voltage is still roughly correct.
-None of this will show on a Bode plot since this is an amplitude insensitive measurement.
-Tests have shown that if ripple voltage on the $V{C}$ is held to less than $100mV{P-P}$ , the LT1578 will generally be well behaved.
-The formula below will give an estimate of $V{C}$ ripple voltage when $R{C}$ is added to the loop, assuming that $R{C}$ is large compared to the reactance of $C{C}$ at 200kHz.
+None of this will show on a theoretical Bode plot because Bode is an amplitude insensitive analysis.
+Tests have shown that if ripple voltage on the VC is held to less than 100mVP-P, the LT1576 will be well behaved.
+The formula below will give an estimate of VC ripple voltage when RC is added to the loop, assuming that RC is large compared to the reactance of CC at 200kHz.